hilookas/pyrender/docs/source/examples/lighting.rst

 Creating Lights
 ===============

-Pyrender supports three types of punctual light:
+Pyribbit supports three types of punctual light:

 - :class:`.PointLight`: Point-based light sources, such as light bulbs.
 - :class:`.SpotLight`: A conical light source, like a flashlight.